LLM-basedLegalCompliance/FSR/README.md

 * Data: contains our datasets including qualitative data derived from our qualitative coding as well as data curated from third-parties and used as test data in our evaluation.
 This folder furthur contains the keywordsets used for classifying scarce labels.
 Here we also provide a list of SFCR parts excluded form our qualitative study because these parts were not related to food products.

-### Instructions to run the proposed algorithms
+### Execution Instructions

-* Create a python environment with the packages listed in: FSR/Code/RQ1/Requirement.txt
+* Create a python environment with the packages listed in: FSR/Code/RQ1/requirement.txt
-* Open the environment and proceed to FSR main folder FSR/Code/RQ1 and execute the code BERTbase.py
+* Open the environment and proceed to FSR main folder FSR/Code/RQ1
+* Set the path to data
+* Execute the code BERTbase.py

 ## Version History

 Initial Release

 ## Acknowledgments
+Redacted for double-anonymous review